siefer2005/WeatherWise/README.md

    OPENWEATHER_KEY=your_openweather_key
    ```

 6. You will need to create a free account on <a href="https://www.algolia.com/es/">Algolia</a>.
-Then, create an application.
+Then, create an application

 7. Generate a search API key, save the ID of the app you have created, and then create an index under that app.
-You will need to save the index name to set up the search functionality in this app.
+You will need to save the index name to set up the search functionality in this app

 8. Next, populate the index with the following <a href="https://drive.google.com/file/d/1ImLwmPhV83evkeQs1zu2iR8N6k7bQ-Je/view?usp=sharing">records</a>